Deep Learning for Sea Surface Temperature Reconstruction under Cloud Occlusion: Model intercomparison and selection

-Increasing the number of consecutive input days leads to a modest improvement in performance, though this effect stabilizes after 4 days.
-This is consistent with our investigation of the persistence, in Section \ref{sec:persistence}.
-On the other side, splitting the model into smaller geographical regions of dimension 128x128 each, results in a significant boost in performance.

-In Table \ref{tab:rmse_by_quadrant} we report the detail of the RMSE for the four quadrants over Italy; the values refer to our best model, namely U-Net64 with 4 days in input.
+This is consistent with our investigation of persistence (Section~\ref{sec:persistence}).
+On the other hand, splitting the model into smaller geographical regions of dimension 128x128 each results also increases the performance.
+In Table~\ref{tab:rmse_by_quadrant} we report the details of the RMSE for the four quadrants over Italy; the values refer to our best model, namely U-Net64 with 4 days in input.

-Many more models and variants of the previous one have been investigated.
-They are briefly discussed in Section \ref{sec:ablation}.

-To conclude this section, we present a brief investigation into the model's behavior under stress conditions.
-A positive feature of our configurable generator is its ability to easily adjust the maximum percentage of visible sea in the model’s input.
-Figure \ref{fig:RMSE_degradation} illustrates the relationship between visible sea percentage and RMSE, with each point representing a batch of 32 days.
-The plot corresponds to a U-Net32 model with 3 input days, though similar behavior is observed across other models.
+A positive feature of our configurable cloud occlusion generator is its ability to easily adjust the maximum percentage of the visible sea in the model’s input.
+Fig.~\ref{fig:RMSE_degradation} illustrates the relationship between visible sea percentage and RMSE, with each point representing a batch of 32 days.
+The plot corresponds to a U-Net32 model with 4 input days.
 As expected, performance degrades with higher levels of occlusion, but this degradation is nearly linear and not particularly severe.
-According to our investigations, there is an incremental error of approximately $0.005^\circ$ for each additional percentage point of sea occlusion.
+According to our investigations, there is an incremental error of approximately 0.005$^\circ$C for each additional percentage point of sea occlusion.